hyperledger/iroha-2-docs/src/guide/advanced/permissions.md

 ::: lts

-In the LTS version, permissions to execute an operation (instruction, query, or expression) are checked via `IsAllowed` trait.
+In the LTS and stable versions, permissions to execute an operation (instruction, query, or expression) are checked via `IsAllowed` trait.
 If an operation is not allowed, an error occurs.
-Permission validators could be also be combined.
+Permission validators could also be combined.

 :::